linguistica-uchicago/lxa5/docs/sources/dev.rst

 For developers
 ==============

+This page provides technical notes for the developers of the Linguistica 5 group.
+For introductory background about the Linguistica 5 codebase, please consult :ref:`codebase`.

 These notes record various details and potential gotchas regarding the source code of Linguistica 5.
 They should be helpful for the core developers of